 Over the years we became more involved in their care, as her grandson lived over an hour’s journey away.
 We took Liz to visit David in hospital when his Alzheimer’s worsened, we then realized that a more intensive care package was needed.
 In discussion with her grandson, who felt that it was in Liz and David’s best interests that they remained in their own home, a live in care package was introduced.
 We took time to select a team of carers who had both the experience and dedication to provide long term care for this unique couple.
 After David’s death at the age of 76, we all thought Liz would give up, but this was not the case.
 Liz lived a full life, until she was 2 days short of her 101st birthday, and when we helped to arrange her funeral, we were all there to pay our last respects as she was carried to the church in a horse drawn cortege, her last wish.
 We had been caring for her for nearly 9 years, and she touched the lives of all of us.

 We have so many success stories like the above, all completely different but really all the same.
 Someone needing imaginative and flexible support, treating them as the individuals they are, coming alongside when they are vulnerable with the care and compassion they deserve.

 Training our Staff

-We have invested in our staff’s training, and have held the Investors in People Award since 2002.
-The assessor at our last inspection after speaking to our staff, said that he had never met such a positive work force.
+We have invested in our care staff’s training, and have held the Investors in People Award since 2002.
+The assessor at our last inspection after speaking to our staff said that he had never met such a positive workforce.
 We also held a 3 * Excellent Care Quality Commission Award, whilst this rating system was in operation.
 We have been awarded 97% from our local authority in their last inspection.
 We have a fully qualified in-house Trainer, Vikki Tunnicliffe who oversees all aspects of our staff training, and we pride ourselves on excellent staff retention.